fredgibbs/fredgibbs.github.io/courses/american-food/food-documentary-analysis.md

 section: links-guides
 ---

-# Food Documentary Essay
+# Food Documentary Critique

 ## Objective
 This assignment encourages you to bring what we've learned in class in critiquing and analyzing a food documentary.
-There are roughly a zillion; it's easy to find plenty via standard streaming outlets like Netflix, Hulu, Amazon Prime, PBS, etc.  It can be more focused on diet, food production, food industry, or whatever, but it food must be the main concern of the documentary.
+There are roughly a zillion; it's easy to find plenty via standard streaming outlets like Netflix, Hulu, Amazon Prime, PBS, etc. It can be more focused on diet, food production, food history, food industry, or whatever, but FOOD must be the main concern of the documentary.

 ## Basics
 - 800--1000 words (about the same as your longer analysis assignments)